 You must discuss it with your dentist.
-Currently, there are no oral cancer screenings yet that can prove to reduce your risk of dying from an oral cancer.
+Currently, there are no oral cancer screenings yet that can prove to reduce your risk of dying from oral cancer.
 They are only provided to detect the signs as early as possible to cure them as soon as possible.

 These screenings are usually performed to identify precancerous lesions, which may lead to oral cancer.
 The early stage of this cancer is still easy to remove.
-When it is on its early stage, it is most likely to be treated or cured successfully.
+When it is in its early stage, it is most likely to be treated or cured successfully.

 Unfortunately, as mentioned earlier, there are no studies yet to prove that these screenings can save lives.
 This is one of the reasons some health groups do not recommend them while others do.

-On the other hand, if you have high risk of suffering from this condition, you are more likely to obtain the benefits of oral cancer screenings.
+On the other hand, if you have a high risk of suffering from this condition, you are more likely to obtain the benefits of oral cancer screenings.
 This is especially true if you smoke excessively and drink alcohol frequently.

 Patients with previous diagnosis of this cancer may also benefit from it.

-And if you have history of intense sun exposure, it may increase your risk of lip cancer and lesions are seen during oral cancer screenings.
+And if you have a history of intense sun exposure, it may increase your risk of lip cancer and lesions are seen during oral cancer screenings.

 What to Expect?